bzrudski/antnuptracker-client/README.md

 In order to build, clone this repository and open the `Xcode` project.
 You may need to tweak a few settings.
 If you would like to test your modifications against a custom version of the backend, make sure that you change the `baseURL` in `URLManager.swift`.

-IOS is a trademark or registered trademark of Cisco in the U.S. and other countries and is used under license.
+IOS is a trademark or registered trademark of Cisco in the U.S. and other countries.

-App Store, Xcode are trademarks of Apple Inc., registered in the U.S. and other countries.
+App Store and Xcode are trademarks of Apple Inc., registered in the U.S. and other countries.